Dil Ka Kya Kasoor: Reception

 The film was a musical bonanza, but failed to create an impact at the box office becoming a box office bomb.
-Despite its failure, the performance of Divya Bharti as the main protagonist received praise and is considered one of her Best Performances.
+Despite its failure, the performance of Divya Bharti as the main protagonist received appreciation and is considered one of her best performances.

 Soundtrack

 The music for all the songs was composed by Nadeem-Shravan.
 The title track and "Mera Sanam Sabse Pyara Hai" were popular numbers.
 Most of the songs are sung by Kumar Sanu.
-Other singers who lent their voices are Asha Bhosle, Sadhana Sargam, Alka Yagnik, Udit Narayan.
+Other singers include Asha Bhosle, Sadhana Sargam, Alka Yagnik, Udit Narayan.

 The song "Ga Raha Hoon Is Mehfil Mein" is copy of song "Na Koi Gila Hai" sung by Mehdi Hassan from a Pakistani movie named Zanjeer (1975) composed by M. Ashraf.